Forensic Audit Meaning

 - The period during which fraud has been carried out

-- Find out the employees who are involved in the fraud
+- Find out employees involved in the fraud

-- The loss suffered by the company because of fraud whether it is financial or non-financial
+- The loss suffered by the company because of the fraud, whether it is financial or non-financial

-- Collecting evidence can be established by fraud in court proceedings.
+- Establishing evidence collection by copying in court proceedings.

-- Suggesting action which needs to be taken for preventing these types of fraud in future
+- Suggesting actions for preventing these types of frauds in future

 #2 – Collecting Evidence

-This is the most essential part of forensic audits.
-After identifying the fraud auditor will collect the evidence which can be substantiated and acceptable in court and these documents must be in a manner that will reflect how the fraud has happened, who has done and what amount of loss the company has suffered.
+It is an essential part of forensic audits.
+After identifying the fraud, the auditor will collect the evidence, which can be substantiated and accepted in court.
+These documents must reflect how the fraud has happened, who has done it, and what amount of loss the company has suffered.

 - Who has approved the vendor

-- Whether company policy has been followed at the time of finalizing
+- Whether company policy was followed at the time of finalizing

-- If taken then whether all these quotations are properly compared with each other in terms of pricing and quality
+- If taken, whether all these quotations were compared with each other in terms of pricing and quality

-- After finalizing, whether the vendor has provided the same quality of material or not which he has shown at the time of selection
+- After finalizing, whether the vendor provided the same quality of material, which it has shown at the time of selection

 #3 – Reporting

-After completing the above process, a forensic auditor will prepare a report which is a summary of his audit for presenting to the management/client.
-The report contains below point:
+After completing the above process, a forensic auditor will prepare a report summarizing the audit and present it to the management/client.
+The report contains the below points:

 - Evidence gathered which will substantiate the fraud

-- How much loss suffered by the company
+- How much loss the company has suffered

 - How the fraud has been conducted